balenaltd/handbook/Live-the-balena-user-experience.md

 It’s really important that you take notes of anything good or bad, anything that helped you and anything you found difficult, anything that got you excited and any flaws you found.

-You’ll be requested to share your notes/thoughts with the Product team, in Flowdock `r/product` flow, please use the hashtag "#internal_feedback".
+You’ll be requested to share your notes/thoughts with the Product team, in Flowdock `r/product` flow, please use the hashtag "**#internal_feedback**".

 Your first day is a unique time, one where you’re relatively unbiased about the product, and we want to make sure we get the most honest and detailed feedback we can.